ABOUT CCBN

 The Colorado Council of Black Nurses, Inc. (CCBN) was founded in May 1973, by a small group of Black nurses who were concerned with the low quality of healthcare provided to ethnic populations within the United States of America and particularly in Colorado.
 The ingenuity of both our founding and charter members in fulfilling their mission to facilitate better patient care in the Black as well as other ethnic communities through social action, advocacy, and collaborative practices was ahead of its time.

-Since its inception, CCBN has been an integral part of many community health promotion activities and educational programs including but not limited to providing free health screenings and/or workshops on diabetes, cardiac diseases and disorders, sex and HIV/AIDS awareness, as well as on healthcare disparities that affect underrepresented ethnic populations.
-CCBN was influential in bringing much needed services to underrepresented communities including but not limited to providing free mobile mammograms and prostate screenings, in addition to the formation of community-based organizations such as the Center for African American Health.
-In 1984, after a little over a decade of dedicated volunteer health promotion services to underserved and underrepresented communities, the Colorado Council Black Nurses Inc. was granted 501(c)3 nonprofit status.
+In 1984, after a little over a decade of dedicated volunteer health promotion services to underserved and underrepresented communities, the Colorado Council Black Nurses Inc. was granted 501(c)3 nonprofit status; however, since its inception, CCBN has been an integral part of many community health promotion activities and educational programs including but not limited to providing free health screenings and/or workshops on diabetes, cardiac diseases and disorders, sex and HIV/AIDS awareness, COVID-19, and Cancer Prevention Early Detection (CPED), as well as on healthcare disparities that affect underrepresented ethnic populations including disparities in Maternal Child Health and in justice involved populations.
+CCBN has been influential in bringing much needed services to underrepresented communities including but not limited to providing free mobile mammograms and prostate screenings, coordinating free, mobile, community COVID vaccination clinics, in addition to the formation of community-based organizations such as the Center for African American Health.
+CCBN's influence over the legislation of healthcare policy to improve health conditions in despaired communities have benefited all communities, being instrumental in bringing to the forefront the need for tobacco and vaping bans that threaten the health of youth, to the success of the No Surprise Billing Act coming to fruition.

 In 2020, CCBN realized our reach around the globe was not far enough and we reached up to the stars.
 CCBN's Aerospace Nursing department, which recognizes our flight nurses and military nurses, celebrated a successful lift-off and steady trajectory that's been out of this world.
 In 2021, CCBN launched the CCBN Space Expo so that our youth could see themselves as an integral part of space discovery, using our talent, expertise, and a great community of resources in the health, education, arts and aerospace industries to remove barriers that prevent youth from realizing and sharing their space talents and ingenuity.
 CCBN remains steadfast in opening doors that elevate the profession of Nursing, including our initiative to get nurses in space, an initiative that has been wholeheartedly embraced by many space and non-space sectors alike.
 In 2022, CCBN's Nurse Aviator Program made moves to get the first nurse outside Earth's orbit as pilots.
 Later that year, CCBN Inc Aerospace was formalized to incorporate Space Nursing, Drone Nursing, and all interstellar aspects of the Nursing profession.
 For CCBN, the sky is NOT the limit, it's a destination!